Verily’s coronavirus testing partnership with California is over

 A subsidiary of Google parent Alphabet, Verily made a splash last March when President Donald Trump announced that Google was developing a tool to screen and schedule people for coronavirus tests.
 Deborah Birx, the White House coronavirus response coordinator at the time, said they wanted to bring the screening website “across the continent.”

-In actuality, Verily was working on facilitating coronavirus tests, and the ramp-up happened much slower than the Trump administration claimed.
+In actuality, Verily was working on facilitating coronavirus tests, and the rollout happened much slower than the Trump administration claimed.

 Verily ran into the same hurdles that the entire coronavirus testing system faced at the beginning of the pandemic: uncertainty about the availability of supplies, long lab wait times and confusing and changing eligibility requirements.
 Verily, through its Project Baseline initiative, contracted with other companies to perform tests and process results.